 How to conduct a panel interview

-Discover the advantages of panel interviews and learn how to conduct them in our guide, covering everything you need to know to streamline your hiring process.
+Discover the advantages of panel interviews and learn how to conduct them in order to streamline your hiring processes.

-Traditional one-on-one interviews allow for an intimate discussion to take place between recruiters and candidates.
+Traditional one-on-one interviews allow for an intimate discussion to take place between recruiter and candidate.
 However, any hire that requires input from a range of people can be a time-consuming process, a luxury employers can’t always afford in a competitive environment for attracting talent.

-In this article, we explore panel interviews, discussing their advantages and drawbacks, how to conduct them, and best practices to ensure they run smoothly and effectively.
+In this article, we explore panel interviews, discussing their advantages and drawbacks, how to conduct them, and best practices to ensure they run smoothly.

 What is a panel interview?